 The Food and Drug Administration (FDA) recently announced the approval of Dovato, the first complete two-drug HIV treatment regimen for people who previously have not been on antiretroviral therapy.

-The new drug is for people who have no known or suspected resistance to the therapy, according to a press release.
+The new drug is for people who have no known or suspected resistance to the therapy, according to

 Right now, the therapy for HIV-positive people who have not been previously receiving antiretroviral treatment has been a three-drug regimen.